 Welcome to Collective Self

-Our latest book Unshaken Wonder: Becoming Playful Elders Together can be ordered from you local bookstore.
-And is available in digital form on Amazon and in print form on Amazon, Barnes & Noble, Powell’s, Books-a-Million, and BookBaby’s bookstore here.
+Our latest book Unshaken Wonder: Becoming Playful Elders Together can be ordered from your local bookstore.
+And is available in digital form on Amazon and in print form from Bookshop.org, Amazon, Barnes & Noble, Powell’s, Books-a-Million, and BookBaby’s bookstore here.
 It’s for people asking themselves questions like: How do I get back to my playful self?
 How do I get back to being in love with humanity?
 What does it take to become a playful elder today?
 What does it take to encounter wonder daily?
 What does it take to reconnect with the wonder at our core during times of increasing polarization, isolation, exhaustion, and anger and when confronted by pain, death, injustice, and horror?
 I suspect that to find unshaken wonder we must be ready to unlearn much of what the old us thought was true.
 That we must feel a little bit ready to open ourselves up again to new possibilities, people, ideas, and places.
 Ready to let go of what doesn’t matter in this moment in favor of what matters most to those fully present and together here, right now.

 Are you ready?